oracle-livelabs/goldengate/atp-objectstorage/extract/extract.md

 12. Click **Create and Run**.
 The yellow exclamation mark changes to a green check when the Replicat process starts successfully.

+In this lab, you:
+* Added transaction data to the source database
+* Added an Extract
+* Created a user for the source deployment to connect to the target deployments
+* Added a Distribution Path on the source deployment, which created a Receiver Path on the target deployment
-In this lab, you created and ran an Extract, a Distribution Path, and a Replicat process to replicate data from an Autonomous Transaction Processing instance to an Oracle Object Storage bucket.
+* Added a Replicat process to replicate data from the Autonomous Transaction Processing instance to an OCI Object Storage bucket

+You can **proceed to the next lab**.

 ## Acknowledgements
 * **Author** - Jenny Chan, Consulting User Assistance Developer, Database User Assistance